CDCgov/dibbs-aws/README.md

 * In this _defaults.tfvars_ file, you can update and override any other default values.

 <em><strong>4.10.2.
 Test and Validate Your Changes</em></strong>
-** Save your changes.
+* Save your changes.
 * Run `terraform init`.
 * Validate your changes `terraform validate`.
 * If no errors, run `terraform plan` to see what changes will result.
 * Then run `terraform apply`.
 Fix any issues that may result until your apply is successful.
-* Ensure your changes are saved, committed and pushed for your team to review.
+* Save, commit and push your changes to your github repository for your team to review.

 [Return to Table of Contents](#table-of-contents).